Wed Aug 02 2017

 People may not admit to judging a book by its cover, but they do judge an email by its subject line.

 Time is valuable.
 In just a few words your subject line needs to convince your customer that opening your email is worth their time.
-Up to 35% of email recipient?s open emails based on their interest being grabbed by the subject line.
-This percentage is quite high when you consider the majority of emails opened would take the form of being a personal email from friends, work or acquaintances.
+Up to 35% of email recipients open emails based on their interest being grabbed by the subject line.
+This percentage is quite high when you consider the majority of emails opened would take the form of a personal email from friends, work or acquaintances.
 Having a compelling email subject makes perfect sense; your customer filters valuable content from spam in just seconds using email subject lines alone.

 The subject line of an email has the important job of conveying the content of your email marketing efforts and their value to your receiver.
 Your carefully curated content or offer will not be read if your customer is not enticed to open the email.

 Now that we know that email subject lines have been shown to directly affect email open rates, how do we make a simple subject line more attractive?
-Below we have outlined tried and tested methods for increasing email engagement and open rates through optimising your email subject line.
+Below we have outlined tried and tested methods for increasing email engagement and open rates by optimising your email subject line.